kildom/wasmbzip2/README.md

         * `bytesRead` - number of bytes read from the `input`
         * `bytesWritten` - number of bytes written to the `output`
         * `finished` - `true` if all output data have been read
- * `allocInput()` - gets `Uint8Array` that is located at the internal input buffer.
+ * `getInput()` - gets `Uint8Array` that is located at the internal input buffer.
 Providing it to `compress()` method avoids unnecessary copying of the memory.
 If input buffer is full, zero-length array is returned.
 Returned array is valid until next operation on library instance.
  * `readOutput()` - reads `Uint8Array` from internal output buffer.
 Returned array is located directly on the buffer, so no unnecessary memory copying is done by this method.
 If buffer is empty, `null` is returned.
 Returned array is valid until next operation on library instance.
  * `reset()` - reset state of the object allowing decompression of another stream.

 # Low-level API

 The low-level API exposes libbzip2 API and adds some utility functions and classes.
-It it more advanced and requires basic knowledge of C and Web Assembly.
+It it more advanced and requires basic knowledge of C and WebAssembly.

 Following sample shows how to use low-level API.
 >>> TODO: Run this sample